SkoolNotes/Taproot/2020MATH530/KBe20math530retMoreSystemsAndProofs.md

 - Something about uniqueness?
 - If there is only one way to write zero then it works (1.44 Condition for a direct sum)

+### Exercise to present
+I would be interested in 7, 8, 10, 12, 14-19

+## 2x2 Matrices that are Commutative
+(under multiplication, with all other 2x2 matrices)

+- Starting

 ---